Krayorn/blog/src/pages/posts/2-writing-in-a-world-of-llm.md

 My gut tells me this is not true, but I want to expand on that in this piece.

 My writing has flaws and bad habits, but it also carries my style and a vibe that should be kinda unique.
-And I like that !
+And I like that!
 I try to improve it by writing more at work, on this blog and through some of my hobbies.
-My style is refining and evolving constantly, but sometimes (especially when I'm having trouble putting down what I want) I'm asking myself: "what's the point ?!"
+My style is refining and evolving constantly, but sometimes (especially when I'm having trouble putting down what I want) I'm asking myself: "what's the point?!"

 I could go on ChatGPT right now, write four terrible sentences containing the gist of my feelings and it would write a better piece than I ever could.
 Hell, also give him other articles from this blog, my tweets and some of my writing from my job, and it would also match my style.

-So, why do I still try to write myself ?
+So, why do I still try to write myself?
 To be completely honest, I'm not sure.
 And sometimes I fear that I may be losing my time.
 But I'll try to answer my own interrogations in this post.

 ## The easy win